Pinterest Pixel

 row height

-AutoFit is like a bit of magic in Excel, offering the perfect solution for when you want your cells to automatically match the size of their contents.
-Just double-click the boundary of the column or row header, and watch it snap to fit the longest bit of data.
-This eliminates any guesswork involved in manual adjustments and ensures that all your content is visible without any extra blank space.
+AutoFit allows you to automatically match the size of the contents.
+Double-click the boundary of the column or row header, and the cell size will increase as per longest data.
+This eliminates any guesswork involved in manual adjustments and makes sure that all your content is visible.

 row height

-For unwavering consistency across your spreadsheet, you may want to set row and column sizes numerically.
-This precision formatting allows for uniformity, which is especially important in printouts or when prepping files for shared use.
+For consistency across your spreadsheet, you may want to set custom row and column sizes.

 Custom Formatting Tricks